An Introduction to Heart Health

 This year with higi YOU CAN take control of your heart health by visiting a higi station and learn more about you blood pressure, weight, and body mass index (BMI) – all things to track the health of your heart and body.

 Learn more about heart health below and check back with us regularly for more educational information on all things heart health.

 The American Heart Association considers high blood pressure a “silent killer” because you may not feel that anything is wrong even though it may be causing damage that can impact your health.
 This means that you will experience no symptoms or signs to alert you if there is an issue, which is why keeping track of your numbers is so important.
 If you ignore your blood pressure numbers you can increase your likelihood of death from heart attack (3x) and stroke (4x)1.

 In most cases, the damage done by high blood pressure, otherwise known as hypertension takes place over time.
 High blood pressure can lead to heart attacks, strokes, heart failure, kidney disease/failure, vision loss, sexual dysfunction, angina, peripheral artery disease1.

 Did you know you can make some simple changes to help prevent high blood pressure?

 Choose healthful meals and snacks that include fresh fruit and vegetables and avoid foods high in salt.

-Cigarette smoking raises your your blood pressure and puts you at a higher risk for heart attack and stroke.
+Cigarette smoking raises your blood pressure and puts you at a higher risk for heart attack and stroke.
 If you do smoke, talk to your health care provider for help.

 Make sure that you have your blood pressure measured regularly.
 High blood pressure often occurs with no symptoms, so only blood pressure readings will tell you if your blood pressure is on the rise.
 Stop at the higi station to learn more about your health numbers.